 A personal health record, or PHR, is a health record where health data and information related to the care of a patient is maintained by the patient.
 This stands in contrast with the more widely used electronic medical record, which is operated by institutions (such as a hospital) and contains data entered by clinicians or billing data to support insurance claims.
 The intention of a PHR is to provide a complete and accurate summary of an individual’s medical history which is accessible online.
 The health data on a PHR might include patient-reported outcome data, lab results, data from devices such as wireless electronic weighing scales or collected passively from a smartphone.

-Basically this is a record of personal health that is maintained by a patient.
-These are a great tools to help improve care across the continue and really can empower a patient to take responsibility for their own wellbeing and overall wellness.
+Basically, this is a record of personal health that is maintained by a patient.
+These are great tools to help improve care across the continuum and really can empower a patient to take responsibility for their own wellbeing and overall wellness.
 Northern Illinois University published an article that states “The potential value of this secure electronic exchange and sharing of confidentially protected information can be both cost‐ and time‐efficient and increase compliance in managing acute or chronic conditions and/or health maintenance activities to stay on track with preventive health programs.”

 Continuity is Key!